Canadian Pacific Railway

 Regular service began with the Algoma, May 11, 1884, replacing the 1883 season service using Owen Sound Steamship Co. vessels from Owen Sound to Port Arthur in connection with CPR rail service to Winnipeg.
 The three ships provided service three times a week, originally leaving Owen Sound on Tuesday, Thursday and Saturday.
 This was changed to Monday, Wednesday and Friday; and later to Monday, Wednesday and Saturday, prior to 1900.
 Connecting train service departed from Toronto at 10.45 a.m. stopping only at Parkdale, West Toronto and Orangeville, arriving in Owen Sound at 3.05 p.m.

 November 7th, 1885 was the most famous date in railway history.
 It was on that date that "The Last Spike" was driven, completing the Canadian Pacific Railway.
 It was also an infamous date, for on that day, the S.S.
-Algoma went on the rocks in Lake Superior, with the loss of 38 lives and the ship itself.
-There were few survivors.
+Algoma went on the rocks in Lake Superior, with the loss of 48 lives (35 crew and 13 passengers) and the ship itself.
+There were only 14 survivors including just 2 passengers.

 It was not until May 1889 that another ship replaced the one lost.
 On that date the Manitoba was launched in Owen Sound, after just 9 months of construction.
 It was the largest vessel on fresh water, at 2,616 tons.
 It used engines salvaged from the Algoma, and new boilers from Polson's in Toronto.
 These boilers were the largest shipment by rail in North America.